arunps12/VocalBaby/README.md

 ## 📌 Overview

-**VisionInfantNet** is a complete machine-learning framework designed for automatic classification of infant and adult vocalizations.
+**VocalBaby** is a complete machine-learning framework designed for automatic classification of infant and adult vocalizations.
 It combines: